 - Repeat these steps to make three more eggs to represent other short vowel words with "-ck" endings: for example, "peck," "duck," and "quack."
 For the duck, simply draw a picture similar to the chick, only with rounded bill instead of a beak.
 For the word “quack,” draw another duck, and draw a speech bubble beside his head to indicate that he is saying something.
 For the word “peck,” draw another chick, and draw movement marks near his beak to show that he is making a pecking motion.

 This craft is a great way to build up some important phonics skills in your kid as he practices forming "short-vowel" words orally, pictorially and through writing.

 Want another fun way to practice short vowel families with your child?
-Sit down to a Speakaboo screening of Chicken Little.
+Play a Brainzy game.